 Willingness to spend a few hours per month with one's Mentee, a minimum of three times a month for one year.

-Successful completion of initial interview, reference check and one (1) Preliminary Training Session not to exceed one eight (8) hour day.
+Successful completion of an initial interview, reference check, and one (1) Preliminary Training Session not to exceed one eight (8) hour day.

 Willingness to participate in monthly group Mentor to Mentee Program activities in addition to quarterly ongoing training sessions.

-Click below, to find out more or to sign up for one of the Orientation Session.
+Click below, to find out more or to sign up for one of the Orientation sessions.